Novel: A Just Reckoning

 I have just published a full-length novel, A Just Reckoning, the first in a series of Tess Alexander mysteries.
-It is available at Amazon and a number of other web outlets, and your favorite bookstore.
+It is available as a paperback and e-book at independent bookstores, Amazon, and a number of other web outlets.

 To read an excerpt from the novel, click here.

-With any luck at all, I'll be publishing the second book in the series, A Fine Oblivion, before the end of 2021.
+The second book in the series, A Fine Oblivion, should be out before the end of 2021.
 Or before the populace becomes so literately incapacitated by the effects of all their electronic marvels that they can't read NEthng bt txt msgs.
 Whichever comes first.

 "Casey's Corner" Columns